Killarney Provincial Park Observatory: Solar System

-The 16" Telescope Observatory & SkyShed POD Setup
+The 16" Telescope Observatory and SkyShed POD Setup

 Observatory modifications

 The Skyshed POD system is normally designed to house a Telescope of maximum 14" in size.
 However, with the careful placement of the permanent equatorial pier inside the southernmost storage POD bay, the 16" plus refractor were all shifted southwards allowing the height necessary to accommodate the entire system.

 In addition, by using a Fork Mount and not a German equatorial mount with its heavy and extended counterweight, more space was provided within the observatory structure itself.

 Concrete and cast steel pier alignment

 To support the weight of the telescope system (over 500 lbs) and to ensure that the system was set up for long term maintenance-free use, it was decided to set everything atop a rigid, fixed equatorial mount.
 The Meade Permanent Equatorial pier was chosen and custom cast to the latitude of Killarney Provincial Park.
 In addition, its height was reduced by 12" so that it could better fit within the observatory dome and eliminate the necessity of using a step ladder.